Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 - Avoid sun exposure at all cost!
 Make sure you use adequate protection as prescribed by your surgeon if you are exposed to sunlight in the first month; wearing a hat in addition to applying sunscreen is the best way to protect yourself when sun cannot be avoided.

 We hope that we have given you a good idea of what your facelift recovery will look like.
 For more information, also read our 7 Tips for your Facelift Recovery.

 Are you considering a facelift in the near future?
 Contact us today to learn more about your options at NuBody Concepts.
-If you are ready to meet with a board-certified plastic surgeon, select an appointment at your convenience in our Nashville or Memphis office.
+If you are ready to get started, use the pink button to schedule a consultation with our board-certified plastic surgeon in Nashville or Memphis.